Kelimm/yt-server/README.md

 ---

-## 🧩 Tampermonkey Integration
+### 🧩 3.
+Install the Tampermonkey YouTube integration (optional)

-1. Install the **Tampermonkey** browser extension.
+1. Install the **Tampermonkey** extension in your browser (Chrome, Firefox, Edge, etc.)
-2. Create a new userscript and paste the code from the `monkey-script` file.
+2. Open the extension and click *“Create a new script”*
+3. Copy and paste the code from the `monkey-script` file in this repository
+4. Save the script and enable it
-3. Visit a YouTube video.
+5. Visit any YouTube video page
-4. Click the "Télécharger" button that appears — the video will be sent to your local server for download.
+6. A **"Télécharger"** button will appear near the video — click it to send the video to your local Flask server for download

 ---